EV Ownership in 2026: Ranking All 50 States + DC

 • Total EVs Registered: 210,000+

 Colorado hit 32.4% EV market share in Q3 2025.
 One in three new vehicles sold ran on electricity.
 The state responded to federal credit expiration by raising Vehicle Exchange Colorado rebates to $9,000 for new EVs and $6,000 for used.
-The state tax credit drops from $3,500 to $750 on January 1, 2026.
+The state tax credit dropped from $3,500 to $750 on January 1, 2026, materially shrinking the standard-buyer stack.
 The $2,500 bonus for vehicles under $35,000 MSRP remains.
 Population concentrates along the Front Range, where charging density matches coastal states.
 Outdoor culture has driven strong Rivian and F-150 Lightning adoption.

 • Q3 2025 EV Share: 29.1% (state record)